 Two academic minors – Jewish Studies and Modern Hebrew – continually attract a diverse group of Carolina students.

 The number of Jewish Studies courses offered to Carolina students has grown to nearly 40 in less than 10 years.

-Students have the opportunity to pursue Jewish Studies through study abroad programs in Israel, Czech Republic and several other countries.
-Students may also participate in archaeological excavations in Israel.
+Students have the opportunity to pursue Jewish Studies through study abroad programs in Israel, Argentina and several other countries.
+Students may also participate in archaeological excavations at Huqoq, in Israel.

 Community Support The Center depends on private support in order to fully realize its mission of teaching, research and community outreach.
 Generous donations have established endowed faculty chairs, supported graduate students, sponsored student and faculty research, and underwritten dynamic public programs.

 The Center’s Advisory Board, comprised of alumni and community leaders, helps guide the Center’s growth and assists with raising private support.

 Future Vision The Center’s global focus and comprehensive scope of study, coupled with Carolina’s national reputation as a student-focused research university, make the program truly unique among its peers.
 The Center’s rapid growth has established Carolina as the leading institution for Jewish Studies in the American south and as a prominent source of research with an international reputation.